-The Community, Environment and Policy Department represents a diverse group of faculty members who engage in teaching, service and research on the many different areas of public health policy and environmental and community health.
-Research interests and expertise are primarily focused in the major areas of public health that relate to the environment, community, workplace, health policy and health management.
+The Community, Environment and Policy Department represents a diverse group of faculty members who engage in teaching, service, and research on the many different areas of public health policy and environmental and community health.
+Research interests and expertise are primarily focused on the major areas of public health that relate to the environment, community, workplace, health policy, and health management.
 View faculty directory.

 - MPH in Environmental and Occupational Health (EOH)

 - The MPH in Environmental and Occupational Health (EOH) prepares students for professional practice and/or research in environmental and occupational health.
 Specialized training in the recognition, evaluation, and control of health hazards is emphasized.
 Course work is designed to provide comprehensive knowledge of chemical, physical, and biological sources of exposure, material toxicity, legal and professional health standards, and engineering and administrative methods for achieving safe and healthful environments for the public.

 - MPH in Public Health Policy and Management (PHPM)

 - The MPH in Public Health Policy and Management (PHPM) prepares leaders of public and private health systems to manage effectively and to create and implement policies that promote the public's health.
 Public Health Policy and Management develop skills in management and leadership, policy analysis and formulation, strategic and financial planning, health services administration and evaluation for all levels of practice, including local/community, state, national and international.
 Consistent with the College's focus on community participation and development, our curriculum emphasizes community partnership in all aspects of public health policy development and program management.